-I provide clinical supervision; as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:
+I provide clinical supervision, as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 TREATMENT